11 Reasons the USA & the World Will End Within the Next 100 Years

 Most people will increase focusing on pleasure, and not happiness as long as technology cheapens it, which is why we can be sure the future will largely be a state of technological euphoria for most people, well, unless the world resets of course.

-There will be counter trends to this of course, so I do not suggest that all will succumb, but likely many if not most will, because the reality is, it is already well underway today.
+There will be counter-trends to this of course, so I do not suggest that all will succumb, but likely many if not most will, because the reality is, it is already well underway today.
 Not only do we increasingly disconnect relationships in all spheres including marriage (divorce/marriage-less), community (church/community), family (daycare), and real friends (virtual friends/internet/TV), but this is all largely because of the pressure of entertainment, financial success, and other technological benefits.

 Current Situation: Disparate Events, or All Part of the Same Underlying Cause?